brianshumate/vaultini/README.md

 #### Configuration, data & logs

-Each Vault server has a directory under `containers` that holds the server configuration, TLS certificates and key, Vault data, and audit device logs.
+The configuration, data, and audit device log files live in a subdirectory under `containers` that is named after the server.
 For example, here is the structure of the first server, _vaultini1_ as it appears when active.

 ```shell
 $ tree containers/vaultini1